Kiril3l5/time-tracking-2.0/docs/workflow/automated-workflow-guide.md

 After your PR is created and merged on GitHub:

 - The tool provides clear guidance on next steps:
-  - How to update your local main branch with the merged changes
+  - How to update your local main branch with the merged changes:
+    ```bash
+    git checkout main
+    git pull origin main
+    ```
+  - How to deploy to production after merging:
+    ```bash
+    node scripts/deploy.js "Your deployment message"
+    ```
   - How to start working on a new feature
   - How to keep your repository in sync

+Following this guidance ensures a smooth transition from development to production and helps maintain a consistent workflow across the team.

 ## Syncing Your Main Branch